cloudbase/cloudbase-init/doc/source/tutorial.rst

 Cloudbase-init has the ability to execute user provided scripts, usually found in the default path
 *C:\\Program Files (x86)\\Cloudbase Solutions\\Cloudbase-Init\\LocalScripts*,
-through a specific :ref:`plugin <scripts>` for doing this stuff.
-Depending on the platform used, the files should be valid MZPEs, PowerShell, Python, Batch or Bash scripts, containing the actual code.
-The user data plugin is also capable of executing various script types and return code value handling.
+through a specific :ref:`plugin <scripts>` for doing it.
+Depending on the platform used, the files should be valid PowerShell, Python, Batch or Bash scripts.
+The userdata can be also a PEM certificate, in a cloud-config format or a MIME content.
+The user data plugin is capable of executing various script types and exit code value handling.

-Based on their return codes, you can instruct the system to reboot or even re-execute the plugin on the next boot:
+Based on their exit codes, you can instruct the system to reboot or even re-execute the plugin on the next boot:

 * 1001 - reboot and don't run the plugin again on next boot